Counterpoint: Maybe VAR is making the World Cup better?

 But no.

-Enter Video Assistant Referee, better known as VAR, a new system whereby four officials (with the assistance of video footage from 33 different cameras) communicate directly with the on-field referee.
+Enter the Video Assistant Referee, better known as VAR, a new system whereby four officials -- with the assistance of video footage from 33 different cameras -- communicate directly with the on-field referee.
 In this case, VAR overruled the decision.
 The verdict: Risdon's tackle was not a fair one.
 It appeared as though Risdon made contact with the ball, but he didn't.
 We were unsure if Risdon actually clipped Griezmann, but he did.

 Risdon had committed a foul.
 France now had a penalty, which they promptly scored.